 The garden was designed by Project 10 and is open source https:// space10.io/project/the-growroom Linn milled the parts at a workshop in Oslo and it was constructed at a Dugnad (community activity) before the opening on 15th June.

-‘The Flowering’ was a choral work created from scores generated by the <GIPT> artists.
+‘The Flowering’ is a choral work that was created from scores generated by the <GIPT> artists.
 The scores were the result of a digital interpretation of a number of medicinal and culinary herbs that were grown at St Olav’s Monastery using illustrations from an 11th century medieval manuscript.
 The illustrations were digitized and the data transposed into musical notations using specialised software.

 The performance was developed at a day long workshop led by composer Kate Howard (http://cairnchorus.co.uk/) and took place in Moniaive, Scotland.
-The workshop culminated in a performance that was transmitted live over the internet into the Rundkirkeruinen at 3pm on the 15th of June to coincide with the opening of the <GIPT> Garden.
+The workshop culminated in a performance that was relayed into the Rundkirkeruinen at 3pm on the 15th of June to coincide with the opening of the <GIPT> Garden.

 Part of the score was made into a piece for the town bells by Jo Hodges.
 The bells sounded the score at 3pm every day while the garden was in situ from 15th June to 31st August.

 15th June: The Garden opened for people to visit and was in situ until 31 August 2019.
 There was a seated space inside for rest and contemplation.
-As the plants grow, they wereable to be picked and used for cooking by the local community.
+As the plants grew, they were able to be picked and used for cooking by the local community.

 3rd August.
 A city Walk/talk was held in Tønsberg with Per Arvid Åsen (Agder Natural History Museum and Botanical Garden, Kristiansand, Norway) Per Arvid identified and discussed medieval monastery plants and herbs.

 Thanks to the <GIPT> Collaborators: